BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 2.4.3 Clerk and Secretary

-The Treasurer shall have custody of all funds and securities of the Association and deposit same in the name of the Association in such financial institutions as appropriate.
-The Treasurer shall sign all checks and all other instruments as require his signature, and shall make such reports and perform such other duties as are incident to the office.
+The Treasurer shall have custody of all funds and securities of the Association and deposit same in the name of the Association in such financial institutions as are appropriate.
+The Treasurer shall sign all checks and all other instruments which require the Treasurer’s signature, and shall make such reports and perform such other duties as are incident to the office.
 The Treasurer shall be responsible for the collection of Association dues and all other monies due the Association.
 The Treasurer shall make no major distribution of funds without proper authorization by the Association.
-The Treasurer shall keep a complete record of the Association’s Membership, financial condition and accounting of all Association money and shall submit an Annual Report to the Members.
+The Treasurer shall keep a complete record of the Association’s Membership, financial condition and accounting of all Association money and shall submit a brief Annual Report to the members, including the annual expenses, income, assets, liabilities, and a list of paid members.
 An audit of the Treasurer’s accounts may be carried out at any time by an audit committee appointed by the Membership at a Regular or Special Meeting of the Association.
-In addition, an annual audit shall be performed by an audit committee appointed by the Membership at a Regular or Special Meeting of the Association, such committee to consist of three Members of the Association.

 The Director shall provide continuity and advice to the Association.